brsr/brsr.github.io/_posts/2021-05-01-vector-spherical-geometry.md

 = \arctan\left(\frac{\| \mathbf{a} \times \mathbf{b} \|}{\mathbf{a} \cdot \mathbf{b}}\right).
 $$

 The central angle takes values from 0 to $$\pi$$ in radians.
 Radians are convenient here because they make angles and distances equivalent.
 Note that the $$\arcsin$$ form is only valid for distances less than $$\pi/2$$.
-The form using $$\arctan$$ is valid for all non-zero vectors: it is also numerically accurate over the entire range.
+The form using $$\arctan$$ is a valid formula for the central angle between any two non-zero vectors, not just unit vectors: it is also numerically accurate over the entire range.

 The distance function is bounded from below by the Euclidean distance between the unit vectors: